hansemannn/ti.keyframes/README.md

 Ti.Keyframes is an open-source project to support the Facebook Keyframes library in Appcelerator's Titanium Mobile.
 The module is currently supports starting, pausing, resuming and seeking a keyframe.

+For the Android version of this module, check [m1ga/ti.keyframes](https://github.com/m1ga/ti.keyframes) :rocket:

 Requirements
 ---------------
 - Titanium Mobile SDK 6.0.0.GA or later